mcdemarco/the-new-kitchen-cookbook/vegetables/ipArtichokes.md

+[Instant Pot]: ../indices/instantPot.html

 # Instant Pot Artichokes

 I was going to make artichokes until I looked up the recipe and saw how long it takes.
-My instant pot was full that day but the next day I put them in, following [the Spruce](https://www.thespruceeats.com/instant-pot-artichokes-4778442) for cooking times.
+My [Instant Pot] was full that day but the next day I put them in, following [the Spruce](https://www.thespruceeats.com/instant-pot-artichokes-4778442) for cooking times.

 Makes 4 small artichokes.